So what is a modular building?

 3. Control over quality and health and safety

-Building modular elements in a factory environment means that the entire process is more controllable under production line conditions.
+Building modular elements in a factory environment means that the entire construction process is more controllable under production line conditions than on a building site.
 This results in improved and safer working conditions, advanced levels of quality control, reduced material wastage and improved levels of sustainability.

 Modular buildings are not temporary solutions, and neither are they limited in terms of design and finish.
 From simple Plastisol through to timber cladding, brick options and a wide range of render choices and colours, you can specify the finish to match your requirements.

-There are no limitations on size either; modular buildings by Enviro Building Solutions have used for applications as diverse as classroom facilities across the education sector, community halls, offices, healthcare facilities, and even sports changing facilities.
+There are no limitations on size either; new modular buildings by Enviro Building Solutions have been used for applications as diverse as classroom facilities across the education sector, community halls, offices, healthcare facilities, welfare buildings and even sports changing facilities.

 Modular building construction is the perfect choice for temporary or permanent site accommodation, housing high quality facilities of any size.More